 Today, Duxbury is one of suburban Boston's most sought after year round communities - offering excellent public schools, a wonderful quality of life; convenient commuting access to Metropolitan Boston (by car and commuter rail service); extensive natural landscape offering access to myriad of exceptional recreational opportunities nearby (Duxbury Beach, boating, fishing, walking trails, golf, tennis, indoor swimming pool, etc) for residents; the Duxbury Performing Arts Center and the Ellison Center for the Arts - and all in a resort atmosphere that lets you enjoy that "vacation living" - year round.
-Check out the accolades that are found in a recent issue of Coastal Living Magazine naming Duxbury as one of the Happiest Seaside Communities in America to call Home!
+A recent issue of Coastal Living Magazine naming Duxbury as one of the Happiest Seaside Communities in America to call Home!

 Once known by the local Wampanoag Tribe as Mattakeesett (the place of many fish), Duxbury, located in Plymouth County, was one of the first areas to be settled beyond Plymouth by the Pilgrim settlers in the early 17th Century.
 Duxbury was primarily a farming community throughout the 17th and 18th centuries.
 However, like other communities located along the coast of the South Shore, the shipbuilding era, which began after the American Revolution, was a significant period in Duxbury´s history.
 America, a new nation, was granted fishing rights off the Grand Banks and this spurred on the building of large vessels - fishing schooners.
 As time went on, sea borne trading opportunities opened between America and many other nations ? and sailing ships were needed to transport the trading cargo to and from the region.
 The size of the ships built increased as trade opportunities grew and Duxbury, like the neighboring settlements of Scituate, Marshfield and Norwell began crafting the larger vessels, many with three masts.
 Impressive fleets were developed and Duxbury residents associated with the efforts prospered.